 Melbourne Cup Tips, November 3rd 2020

-Our racing expert Stephen Harris has posted his best Melbourne Cup tips.
-In what looks to be a wide open race, Stephen believe the best bet for the Melbourne Cup is the current favourite, Russian Camelot while his best of the rest is Surprise Baby.
-Read Stephen’s Melbourne Cup tips preview below.
+Our racing experts Shane Anderson and Stephen Harris have posted their best Melbourne Cup tips.
+In what looks to be a wide open race, Shane believes the best bet for the Melbourne Cup is Tiger Moth while Stephen is backing Russian Camelot.
+Read our experts’ Melbourne Cup tips and analysis below.